osvaldoM/devnotes/articles/sending-events-from-functional-components.md

 ```

-Looking at the `NoteListItem.vue` component,  we can notice two things:
+Looking at the `NoteListItem.vue` component,  we can notice a few things:

 - It doesn't have any internal observable properties